 How are AP exams different from other exams?

 - AP exams are used to show college-level achievement while students are in high school, which is why students can often earn college credit for strong performance on an AP exam.
-AP exams are typically not a requirement for admission.
+AP exams are not a requirement for college admission.

 - The SAT is a reasoning test used as a measurement of the verbal, mathematical, and writing abilities a student has acquired through his or her education.
 Colleges that require the SAT for admission will also accept the ACT.